Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 What the Switch on Your Ceiling Fan is For

 Ceiling fans are another great way to help heat and cool a room with vaulted or high ceilings.
 Nowadays, there are some really nice ceiling fans that can be mounted in vaulted ceilings and operated by remote.
 This makes it simple to use without the hassle of climbing up there.

 "Climbing up there?
 I operate my fan with a light switch."

-Using the ceiling fan's switch to reverse the direction of it's rotation is important to assist in whatever it is you're trying to accomplish.
+Using the ceiling fan's switch to reverse the direction of its rotation is important to assist in whatever it is you're trying to accomplish.
 If you want to get the heat off of the ceiling and down to where you are, you need to let the fan push it down through the cooler air.
 If you want to help pull the cooler air up off the floor, you need to reverse the fan's rotation so that it can do that.

-Be Happier with Your Great Room
+Be Comfortable in Your Great Room

 I hope that this information will help you to be more comfortable in your great room.
 No doubt this is the room you likely spend your time in and on, you deserve to be cozy in it too.
 These tips are simple and should lend themselves well to the comfort of your "Home Sweet Home" without spending gobs of money and actually saving some in the process.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.